 VPN stands for virtual private network, and it is a very effective way to secure your connection and anonymize your web traffic.
-But what is VPN?
+But what is it?
 How does it work?
-Why should you use a VPN on public Wi-Fi?
+And why should you use it on public Wi-Fi?

 With most service providers you can choose the location of the server you want your VPN tunnel to be connected to.
 This will make it look like your traffic comes from the country of the server you connected your VPN to.

 When connecting to a Wi-Fi network, you can never know if it’s safe.
 Because VPN encrypts your data, it makes it significantly harder for your web traffic to be intercepted by hackers.
 This way you can join even unsafe networks without having to worry too much.

 The encryption provided is also very useful for business and leisure travelers.
 Traveling can be very risky because you are often connecting to unsafe networks.
 Many countries have strict censorship of internet and internet surveillance.
 Might be that the website you are trying to access is blocked in your destination, or it might be illegal to access the kind of content you are used to at home.

 Web tracking is a sum of many factors and your IP address is only one way to trace you or your device.
 However, hiding your IP address makes it harder to connect your web traffic to you.
 It doesn’t necessarily make you completely untraceable in the internet, but it makes it harder to track you.

 Hiding your IP address also prevents your internet service provider from seeing what you do in the internet.
 This way they can’t store your data or sell it to advertisers or give it to authorities.
 This might not sound like a big deal to everyone, but many governments don’t have a very positive stance on internet privacy.

 Change your virtual location